jonasbn/til/shell/suppress_coloring_via_env.md

 # Suppress Coloring via Environment Variables

-On several occassions I have stumpled on to different ways to suppress coloring in the terminal.
+On several occasions I have stumbled on to different ways to suppress coloring in the terminal.

 Two _competing_ ways to handle coloring in the terminal is to use the `NO_COLOR` environment variable or the `CLICOLOR` and associated environment variables.